haddocking/haddocking.github.io/education/molmod/simulation.md

 The force felt by each individual particle is a collection of the effects exerted by other neighboring particles in the system.
-For protein simulations, the effect of distant particles can be ignored given their neglegible contribution, saving substantial computation time in the process.
+For protein simulations, the effect of distant particles can be ignored given their negligible contribution, saving substantial computation time in the process.
 These forces are calculated using the *force field*, a set of functions and parameters that approximate the potential energy of the system.
 These parameters are usually derived either from experiments or high-level quantum mechanical calculations.
 Although force fields come in many